Cryptocurrency and crime: Money laundering

-Due to the inability of third parties to de-pseudonymize crypto transactions criminal entities have often resorted to using cryptocurrency to conduct money laundering.
-Especially ICOs lacking KYC guidelines and anti-money laundering procedures are often used to launder illicit funds due to the pseudonymity they offer.
-By using ICOs criminals launder these funds by buying tokens off of legitimate investors and selling them.
+Due to the inability of third parties to de-pseudonymize crypto transactions, criminal entities have often resorted to using cryptocurrency to conduct money laundering.
+ICOs lacking KYC guidelines and anti-money laundering procedures are often used to launder illicit funds, due to the pseudonymity they offer.
+By using ICOs, criminals launder these funds by buying tokens off of legitimate investors and selling them.
 This issue is intensified by the lack of measures against money laundering implemented by centralized cryptocurrency exchanges.

 A well-known early example of money laundering using cryptocurrencies is Silk Road.
-Shut down in 2013 with its founder Ross Ulbricht indicted for among other counts a money laundering conspiracy, the website was used for several illicit activities including money laundering solely using Bitcoin as a form of payment.
+Shut down in 2013, with its founder Ross Ulbricht indicted for a money laundering conspiracy among other counts, the website was used for several illicit activities including money laundering solely using bitcoin as a form of payment.

-Apart from traditional cryptocurrencies, Non-Fungible Tokens (NFTs) are also commonly used in connection with money laundering activities.
+Apart from traditional cryptocurrencies, Non-Fungible Tokens (NFTs) are also commonly used as part of money laundering activities.
 NFTs are often used to perform Wash Trading by creating several different wallets for one individual, generating several fictitious sales and consequently selling the respective NFT to a third party.
-According to a report by Chainalysis, these types of wash trades are becoming increasingly popular among money launderers especially due to the largely anonymous nature of transactions on NFT marketplaces.
+According to a report by Chainalysis, these types of wash trades are becoming increasingly popular among money launderers due to the largely anonymous nature of transactions on NFT marketplaces.
 Auction platforms for NFT sales may face regulatory pressure to comply with anti-money laundering legislation.

 Regulatory measures

-Canada is generally regarded as the first state actor implementing regulatory measures dealing with money laundering conducted by the usage of cryptocurrencies.
-By 2013 the Financial Crimes Enforcement Network (FinCEN) — in direct reference to the centralized exchange Mt.
+Canada is generally regarded as the first state actor to implement regulatory measures dealing with money laundering conducted by the usage of cryptocurrencies.
+By 2013, the Financial Crimes Enforcement Network (FinCEN) — in direct reference to the centralized exchange Mt.
 Gox — issued regulations making it clear that all crypto-to-fiat exchangers had to apply KYC- as well as anti-money laundering methods.
-Any suspicious transactions have therefore to be reported to the authorities.
-Centralized exchanges have to register as money transmitters, with the exact definition of who and what constitutes a money transmitter in the crypto sphere being somewhat blurred and regulations differing between the different states of the U.S. An important exemption from these regulations is decentralized exchanges due to the fact that they do not hold any fiat currency.
+Any suspicious transactions, therefore, have to be reported to the authorities.
+Centralized exchanges have to register as money transmitters, with the exact definition of who and what constitutes a money transmitter in the crypto sphere being somewhat blurred and regulations differing between the different states of the U.S. An important exemption from these regulations is decentralized exchanges, due to the fact that they do not hold any fiat currency.

-As part of the Fifth Anti-Money Laundering Directive of 2018 and in an effort to combat money laundering and the financing of terrorism, the European Union has issued a directive making all member-states have to make sure that crypto exchanges are licensed and registered.
-The EU is furthermore planning to take measures to ensure that all customers of cryptocurrency exchanges are to verify their identity as part of the registration process.
+As part of the Fifth Anti-Money Laundering Directive of 2018 and in an effort to combat money laundering and the financing of terrorism, the European Union has issued a directive that all member-states must make sure that crypto exchanges are licensed and registered.
+The EU is furthermore planning to take measures to ensure that all customers of cryptocurrency exchanges must verify their identity as part of the registration process.